Catherine Obianuju Acholonu: Other works

 Her disillusion with Al Gore's west-centric views on sustainable development led her to write the book The Earth Unchained: A Quantum Leap in Consciousness: a reply to Al Gore, which sought to rediscover Africa's lost knowledge and highlight its place in solving global issues.
-Catherine claimed to have received the contents as a revelation from God in her dream, and allegedly wrote the entire book in about a fortnight.
+Acholonu claimed to have received the contents as a revelation from God in her dream, and allegedly wrote the entire book in about a fortnight.

 They Lived Before Adam: Pre-Historic Origins of the Igbo won the Flora Nwapa Award for Literary Excellence and the Philis Wheatley Book Award at the Harlem Book Fair, 2009.
-The Gram Code of African Adam: Stone Books and Cave Libraries, Reconstructing 450,000 Years of Africa's Lost Civilizations put forward a new transcription system for the Ikom monoliths, and claimed to have established the existence of indigenous writing systems in prehistoric Africa.
+The Gram Code of African Adam: Stone Books and Cave Libraries, reconstructing 450,000 Years of Africa's Lost Civilizations put forward a new transcription system for the Ikom monoliths, and claimed to have established the existence of indigenous writing systems in prehistoric Africa.
 Critical reception has been poor.

 These works are not widely known outside of Nigeria.

 Philosophy

-Catherine self-identifies as an environmental humanist, and rejects feminism.
-She disagrees with the thought-schools of Alice Walker, Buchi Emecheta, Flora Nwapa and other feminists, accusing them of harboring excessive misandry and radical concepts like lesbianism squarely situated outside the boundary of African morality, whilst glossing over the concepts of motherhood, central to African femininity.
-She instead asserts that it is not gender but rather economic status that determines power hierarchies in Africa.
-Thus, the concept of motherism which promotes a theme of "motherhood, nature and nurture"—itadvocates for a return to traditional pro-natal womanhood, and promotes conciliatory stance rather than confrontations, as to male-female cooperation.
+Acholonu self-identified as an environmental humanist, and rejected feminism.
+She disagreed with the thought-schools of Alice Walker, Buchi Emecheta, Flora Nwapa and other feminists, accusing them of harboring excessive misandry and radical concepts like lesbianism squarely situated outside the boundary of African morality, while glossing over the concepts of motherhood, central to African femininity.
+She instead asserted that it is not gender but rather economic status that determines power hierarchies in Africa.
+Thus, the concept of motherism that promotes a theme of "motherhood, nature and nurture"—it advocates for a return to traditional pro-natal womanhood, and promotes conciliatory stance rather than confrontations, as to male-female cooperation.
 Her views have been challenged by the later generation of African feminists.

-Catherine views the introduction of Islam in Africa as a form of colonialism, which subverted indigenous African systems and reduced the quality of life for native women.
+Acholonu viewed the introduction of Islam into Africa as a form of colonialism, which subverted indigenous African systems and reduced the quality of life for native women.